AnyBody/ammr/Docs/getting_started.rst

 When having multiple versions of AMMR available on your computer, you have to specify which one will be used by AnyBody.
 Each AMMR includes a file called ``libdef.any`` located at the top level folder.
-The AnyScript line used for instructing AnyBody which line to use should be at the very beginning of your ``.any`` file:
+The AnyScript line used for instructing AnyBody which AMMR to use should be at the very beginning of your ``.any`` file: